 You can also check out Groupon or Expedia for getaway deals.
 Expedia has bundle deals for flight and hotels as well as cruises and vacation rentals.
 Groupon has a section for domestic and international getaways.
 I know multiple people who have booked trips through both Expedia and Groupon and saved hundreds.

 EXTRA TIP: Use your Ebates account before booking on Groupon or Expedia and save even more!
 Currently, Expedia is up to 10% cash back and Groupon is 6% cash back if you go through Ebates.
+Click here and get $25 for FREE once you shop using Ebates.

 What to Bring